nhunzaker/sveltekit-reproduction/README.md

 # Header Forwarding Problem

-This project demonstrates a weird behavior where initial request headers are forwarded through to external fetch calls.
+This project demonstrates a weird behavior where initial request headers are forwarded through to external fetch calls when using the svelte-kit node adapter.

-You can see this by logging requets headers in the `externalFetch` hook.
+You can see this by logging request headers in the `externalFetch` hook.

 ## Steps to reproduce this issue: